Middle and High Schools

 - Grand prize: The high school student with the most minutes biked during the month of May will win the grand prize--a registration for you and one adult to the sold-out Seattle to Portland bike ride on July 12 and 13!

 - More grand prizes!!!: Middle school students logging more than 240 minutes for the month will be entered into a drawing for a new Raleigh bike!
 One lucky winner will pedal home on their new wheels!

 Weekly drawings: All registered middle and high school students logging their minutes will be entered into weekly drawings for prizes like U-locks for their bikes, t-shirts, bike helmets, or an Ortlieb messenger bag.

-Free t-shirt: Students that commute more than 240 minutes to school during of the month of May will receive one of our cool bike month t-shirts!
+Free t-shirt: Students that commute more than 240 minutes to school during of the month of May will receive one of our cool long-sleeve bike month t-shirts!

 New for middle school students!